2021 Dunedin supermarket stabbing: Victims

-Those who were assaulted are yet to be named.
-It is known that the aforementioned man stabbed in the neck was a Corrections officer, and that his wife, a nurse, had been stabbed in the back while trying to help him.
-The staff members who were stabbed were a woman, whom the attacker subjected to severe lacerations in her hands and arms, and a male manager at the supermarket.
+The man stabbed in the neck was a Corrections officer, and that his wife, a nurse, was stabbed in the back while trying to help him.
+The staff members who were stabbed were a woman, who received severe lacerations in her hands and arms, and a male manager at the supermarket.
 The mother of the latter supermarket employee said he was injured trying to stop the attack, and remained in hospital.
 One of the victims was injured so severely they had to be revived using CPR inside the supermarket.

 Suspect

-In a statement, the man who was taken into custody was described by the district commander for the Southern police district, as a "random" attacker.
+The man who was taken into custody was described by the district commander for the Southern police district, as a "random" attacker.
 He was escorted off the premises about five to ten minutes after the attack had commenced.
 One witness claimed the man appeared to be having a psychotic episode, and another said the man was probably on drugs.

 On 11 May, the police said a 42-year-old man had been charged with four counts of attempted murder in relation to the stabbing, and would appear in the Dunedin District Court later that day.
 He was granted interim name suppression and was remanded in custody until his next court appearance on 1 June.

 On 8 December 2021, Luke James Lambert, 42, pleaded guilty to four charges of attempted murder in relation to the attack.

 On 3 May 2022, Lambert was sentenced to 13 years in prison on four counts of attempted murder.
 Several victims including an unidentified female Countdown supermarket worker, Jorge Fuenzalida and Vanessa Miller-Andrews also gave victim impact statements during Lambert's sentencing.
 Fuenzalida and Miller-Andrews testified about their serious injuries and suffering post-traumatic stress disorder as a result of the attack.